How To Resend WordPress Activation Email to a New User

 1. Install the WP Mail SMTP Plugin

-To start, we’re going to install the WP Mail SMTP, which is a plugin available for wordpress.org sites.
+The first step is to take control of how your WordPress site sends email.
+To do this, we’re going to install the WP Mail SMTP, which is a plugin available for wordpress.org sites.

 First, you’ll need to create a WP Mail SMTP account and log in.
 Once you’re there, switch to the Downloads tab.
 You can download the latest plugin file by clicking the orange button.